tamnva/R-SWAT/README.md

     library(shiny)

     # Automatically download this R-SWAT app (code + data) to your local machine and run it
-    runGitHub("SWATshiny", "tamnva")
+    runGitHub("R-SWAT", "tamnva")

     # If you already manually downloaded it from the github, you can run the app using this command
     # runApp("RSWAT_folder")

 The following interface (attached screenshot on the end of this document) will appear and you can start using this app.
 Start with Tab '1.
 General setting' => '2.
 Parameter sampling' => and so on.
 On each tab there are subitems (e.g., in the first figure, start with '1.
 Working folder' => '2.
 TxtInOut folder' => and so on)

 If you don't know which input is required, simply clicking to "Help?" at the right side of each respective input field.
-A sample of data for running this app can be downloaded from my [GitHub repository](https://github.com/tamnva/SWATshiny/tree/master/data), including:
+A sample of data for running this app can be downloaded from my [GitHub repository](https://github.com/tamnva/R-SWAT/blob/master/data/obs_var_1.txt), including:

  1. _/data/TxtInOut_: A TxtInOut folder and all associated files created by ArcSWAT
  2. _swatParam.txt_: An input file describing all SWAT parameters that you will need for the input field _1.
 General Setting => 4.
 Files with list of all SWAT Parameters_